jessicahopkins/class-02/README.md

 * I will also need to try and rename the repo to "About Me" at a later date.
 Ran out of time for that too.

 * Lab 04 - Pair Programming - My partner was David.
 Links to pull requests below.
   * [Navigator](https://github.com/jessicahopkins/class-02/pull/1)
   * [Driver](https://github.com/TheSecurityLead/Class-201/pull/1)

+*Lab 05b - Made a few styling updates/changes and also corrected guess by age logic as suggested.
+Updated Lighthouse score-submiting for final grade of About Me page for lab 05b.